-Jackson & Perkins is now based in California, the famous rose gardens are gone from Newark.
+Jackson & Perkins is now based in South Carolina, the famous rose gardens are gone from Newark.
 But the Jackson Perkins Estate has been preserved and is lovely tended to by Kimberlee and Micheal Meeks, giving travelers the opportunity to explore and experience the history of the Jackson & Perkins Estate.

 The Tudor style estate was listed on the National Register of Historic Places in 2006.
 It is tastefully furnished with antiques, and the Meeks are dedicated to maintaining its original appeal, throughout both the house and the formal gardens.
 The Estate is within walking distance to the charming park that sits on land that was donated by the Perkins family.

 The beautiful house boasts gorgeous common areas and 5 uniquely decorated rooms guest rooms (although, while I was there one was occupied so I have pictures from 4 of the rooms to share with you today).